Re: [isabelle] Sandboxed evaluation of Isabelle theories?

 like unrestricted file system or network access than about soundness

 To some extent, yes.
 It makes doing bad things harder.

 That option was originally motivated by semi-public prover webservices,

-they also did of course, was the usual sandboxing of the Unix process
+also did of course, was the usual sandboxing of the Unix process on the

 This archive was generated by a fusion of